microsoft/sourcemap-toolkit/README.md

 DeminifyStackTraceResult deminifyStackTraceResult = sourceMapCallstackDeminifier.DeminifyStackTrace(callstack)
 ```

-The result of `DeminifyStackTrace` is a `DeminifyStackTraceResult`, which is an object that contains a list of the parsed minified `StackFrame` objects in the `MinifiedStackFrame` property.
+The result of `DeminifyStackTrace` is a `DeminifyStackTraceResult`, which is an object that contains a list of `StackFrameDeminificationResults` which contains the parsed minified `StackFrame` objects in the `MinifiedStackFrame` property and an enum indicating if any errors occured when attempting to deminify the `StackFrame`.
 The `DeminifiedStackFrame` property contains the best guess `StackFrame` object that maps to the `MinifiedStackFrame` element with the same index.
 Note that any of the properties on a `StackTrace` object may be null if no value could be extracted from the input callstack string or source map.
 ## Remarks
 Browsers return one based line and column numbers, while the source map spec calls for zero based line and column numbers.
 In order to minimize confusion, line and column numbers are normalized to be zero based throughout the library.